A Premier Defense Attorney For Federal White-Collar Crimes

-Over a career spanning more than twenty-five years, attorney Candice Fields has gained experience in both criminal defense and civil litigation.
+Over a career spanning more than 25 years, attorney Candice Fields has gained experience in both criminal defense and civil litigation.
 Other experience includes practicing at a large law firm and a prominent Sacramento white-collar criminal defense firm.

 - Representing a contractor in a federal grand jury investigation led by the Antitrust Division of the Department of Justice regarding allegations of price fixing.